nhsbsa/medicines-management-prototype/README.md

 | ![image](https://user-images.githubusercontent.com/111366792/206469532-0151b98e-40c1-4d11-b7c2-6a4dee1d3f82.png) |
 |-|
 <strong>The reviewer will be notified and will review the changes before marking it as being able to be merged.
-Then it can be merged in to main from the pull request, and thus deployed to Heroku. <strong>
+Then it can be merged in to main from the pull request, and thus deployed to Heroku.
+If the reviewer is able to merge this on their side then they will notify the user who did the pull request that it has been completed. <strong>
 <p>&nbsp;</p>